kindelia/Kindelia/WHITEBOOK.md

 efficient than encoding the length of the name, followed by the character.

 Note this encoding starts with a `0` bit.
 That is a compressed-name flag.
-Names are the most data-hungry part of Kindelia's serialization, yet, there are many instances where names can be compressed considerably.
+Names are the most data-hungry part of K-Chan's serialization, yet, there are many instances where names can be compressed considerably.
 For example, variable names can be compressed using De Bruijn indices, and constructor/function names can be compressed by local name aliases